DavisQBio/semester-biology/nav/course-materials.md

 title: Course Materials
 ---

-Many of these readings expect you to be installing R and RStudio, and installing additional packages in R that have useful functions.
+Many of these readings expect you to have installed R and RStudio, and to be installing additional packages in R that have useful functions.
 If this is not possible, please check in with your instructor.
 You may be able to use a browser-based version of R to follow along, for example with [RStudio Cloud](https://rstudio.cloud/).